CALL US: (845) 694-4138

 Once we’ve decided on the best way to achieve your desired results, we’ll prepare your teeth to receive the porcelain veneers.
 This involves removing a small amount of tooth enamel.
 This is about half a millimeter.
 Although the amount depends on how much your teeth are being reshaped.
 We’ll take impressions of your prepared smile and send these off to the lab where your custom veneers will be crafted.
 Then we’ll fit you with temporary veneers.

 When your permanent veneers are ready, we’ll test them out to make sure the results are what you’re looking for.
 We may make minor adjustments, then permanently cement them to your teeth.

 Porcelain Veneers Are Durable

 You might think porcelain veneers are fragile, but they’re not.
-They’re actually many times stronger than your natural tooth enamel.
-This means that, with proper care, they will likely last ten years or more–most last more than twenty years!
+They’re actually much stronger than your natural tooth enamel.
+This means that, with proper care, they will likely last ten years or more; most last more than twenty years!

 So what does proper care mean?
 It means taking care of bite issues, like bruxism, that can damage veneers.
 It means not using your teeth as tools, not chewing on non-food objects, and always wearing a mouthguard when playing sports.
 It also means taking care of your teeth.
 Veneers need your teeth to stay healthy.
 We will also let you know which toothpastes might be too abrasive for your veneers.